Academics

 legaled@americanbar.org

-• Transfer Students – A student who has been accepted for transfer to the University of Maine School of Law will be given credit for the number of hours accepted in transfer as determined by the Associate Dean for Academic Affairs.
-Courses completed with a grade of “C” or above are eligible for transfer, and a maximum of 32 hours of course credit may be transferred.
-The prior grades of a transfer student will not be computed into the student’s grade point average.
+Transfer Students – A student who has been accepted for transfer to the University of Maine School of Law from another ABA-accredited institution where the incoming transfer student was enrolled in a J.D. degree program will be given credit for the number of hours accepted in transfer as determined by the Vice Dean/Provost.
+Courses completed with a grade of “C” or above are eligible for transfer, and a maximum of 45 hours of course credit may be transferred.
+The prior grades of a transfer student will be reflected on the transcript but will not be figured into the student’s grade point average.
+Transfer students will not be ranked in class standings but will be eligible for graduation honors and Dean’s List.
+Transfer students must meet all graduation requirements, which may include successfully completing some first-year courses not taken at their original institution.

 Tuition/Financial Aid/Scholarships